melissahughesatx/api-docs/docs/y.filtering-sorting-pagination.md

 - filtering

 ## Pagination
 Pagination is a process of dividing resulting set of data into discrete blocks of information (pages).
 It decreases both server payload and network traffic, and increases the speed of page loading.
-For example, in Monite you may have 1000 Payables registered and want receive them by groups of 1-100, where 100 is the maximum of documents that can be requested at 1 time.
+For example, in Monite you may have 1000 Payables registered and want to receive them by groups of 1-100, where 100 is the maximum of documents that can be requested at 1 time.

 ### Pagination cursor field
 For pagination to work, one field (column) in the database table must be selected as a pagination cursor field.
 By default, the pagination cursor uses `created_at` field.
 Every database table has such a field, so no need to specify it explicitly, unlike other cursor fields.
 Allowed pagination options for the cursor fields are defined for each endpoint independently, see details in [swagger specifications](YXBpOjI1NjU5MjUw-api-for-entities).